 - Apologizing is tough, but it’s sometimes the best response to anger—even if it’s not your fault!
 Saying, “Dad, I’m so sorry that I misunderstood you.
 I’ll do better next time.
 I love you” can turn that anger into a smile.

 It’s important to share these tips with other professionals you may work with to care for your loved one, says Troxel, who helped develop a training program for Home Instead CAREGiversSM that equips them to create a positive, joyful environment through activities, loving support and good communication.
-“A therapeutic environment like this tends to bring out the best in persons with dementia and can reduce incidences of anger,” Troxel notes.
+“A therapeutic environment like this tends to bring out the best in persons living with dementia and can reduce incidences of anger,” Troxel notes.

 Get moral support and Alzheimer’s resources in your Facebook feed by liking our Remember for Alzheimer’s Facebook page.